kizitonwose/CountryPickerView/README.md

 let country = cpv.selectedCountry
 print(country)
 ```
-This property is not optional, the default value is the user's current country.
+This property is not optional, the default value is the user's current country, derived from the device's current Locale.

 ### Customization